ko3n1g/multi-storage-client/docs/src/references/configuration.rst

 *****

 The MSC cache configuration allows you to specify caching behavior for improved performance.
 The cache stores files locally for faster access on subsequent reads.
-It maintains a maximum size limit and automatically evicts files when the limit is reached.
-The cache validates file freshness using ETags when enabled.
-Storage-provider-based cache backend is an early access feature that doesn't yet support all storage providers or cache eviction and cleanup operations.

-Note: These cache changes are backward compatible with previous cache configuration.
+The cache is shared across all profiles.

 Options: